 There was no official building in which the Council met, but the Grand Ministers assembled in a small bureau behind the Longzong Gate 隆宗門 called Straight Chamber (Zhifang 直房).
 There were also no official scribes at hand but instead, a staff of secretaries (junji zhangjing 軍機章京, also called xiao junji 小軍機 "Small [Minister] of the Council") cared for the drafting of documents.
-The members of the Council were called Grand Ministers of the State (junji dachen 軍機大臣).
+The members of the Council were called Grand Ministers of the State (coohai nashun-i amban, Ch. junji dachen 軍機大臣).
 Because they were not "officials in the Council" they normally bore concurrently (jianchai 兼差) the title of Grand Secretary (daxueshi 大學士), Minister (shangshu 尚書), Vice Minister (shilang 侍郎) or governor-general (zongdu 總督).

 The number of Grand Ministers was not fixed, nor was the time of their informal appointment.
 The Council included Manchu as well as Chinese Grand Ministers.
 The leaders of the two ethnic groups were called kuishou 揆首 and lingxiu 領袖, respectively.
-The submission of drafts to the emperor and the handing down of imperial edicts to the officialdom was taken over by one representant called lingban 領班.
-In the early Qianlong reign, the Emperor's brother-in-law Fuheng 傅恆 took over this position.
+The submission of drafts to the emperor and the handing down of imperial edicts to the officialdom was taken over by one representative called lingban 領班.
+In the early Qianlong reign-period, the Emperor's brother-in-law Fuheng 傅恆 (1720-1770) took over this position.
 Newcomers to the Council were called with the prefix xuexi 學習 or jianxi 見習 "apprentices".
 The official ranks of the various members of the Council were naturally different, and therefore also their voice in deliberations.
 Some members, for instance, were only allowed to read memorials to the throne written in Manchu language, while newcomers were not allowed to read documents that had been corrected and approved in vermillion rescript (zhupi 朱批) by the emperor.
 There were no predefined rules (zeli 則例) for such procedures but they were a question of practice and imperial order.

 In the course of time the Council took over a wide range of tasks.
 It prepared documents to be promulgated by edict and documents submitted to the emperor.
-For all important civilian or military questions, or in case of a charge against an official, the emperor consulted the Grand Ministers.
+For all important civilian or military questions, or in case of a charge against an official, the emperor consulted with the Grand Ministers.
 The members met with the respective ministries or institutions and prepared a suggestion to be submitted to the emperor.
 For some very important cases, the emperor directly ordered the Grand Ministers to draft a decision or to work out a suggestion with the respective institutions, for instance, the three judicial offices (sanfasi 三法司).

-In the case of a vacancy of a higher office, either in the central government or in the provinces, the Grand Ministers prepared a list of candidates from which the emperor chose the appointee.
+In case of a vacancy of a higher office, either in the central government or in the provinces, the Grand Ministers prepared a list of candidates from which the emperor chose the appointee.
 For the metropolitan examinations they also prepared a list of candidates and examination themes from which the emperor chose.
-In case of the palace examination they personally checked the essays delivered by the candidates.
+For the palace examination they personally checked the essays delivered by the candidates.
 Grand Ministers often accompanied the emperor to serve for answering his questions.
-Finally, they had the right to act as representants of the emperor as "imperially commissioned" ministers (qinchai dachen 欽差大臣) to carry out inspection or the execution of edicts.
+Finally, they had the right to act as representatives of the emperor as "imperially commissioned" ministers (qinchai dachen 欽差大臣) to carry out inspection or the execution of edicts.
 They also acted as supervisors (zongcai 總裁) of imperially endorsed compilations like those of the Military Annals Bureau (fanglüeguan 方略館), the Sino-Manchu Translation Office (neifan shufang 内繙書房) and, in the late 19th century, were concurrently ministers in the Foreign Office (zongli yamen 總理衙門).

-The secretaries were selected from among the officials of the Grand Secretariat and the Palace Secretariat (zhongshusheng 中書省), from the Qianlong reign on from the Grand Secretariat, the Six Ministries (liubu 六部) and the Court of Colonial Affairs (lifanyuan 理藩院).
+The secretaries were selected from among the officials of the Grand Secretariat and the Palace Secretariat (zhongshusheng 中書省), from the Qianlong reign-period on from the Grand Secretariat, the Six Ministries (liubu 六部) and the Court of Colonial Affairs (lifanyuan 理藩院).
 In 1799 their number was fixed to 33, in 1906 to 20 Chinese secretaries.
 It consisted of both Manchus and Chinese.
-These two groups were lead by a lingban zhangjing 領班章京.
+These two groups were led by a lingban zhangjing 領班章京.